WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

       <script src="/js/notifications.js"></script>
    </head>
 	````

+	> **Note:** Make sure that the script reference to **jquery.signalR-1.0.0-alpha2.min.js** in the code from above matches the script file located inside the **Scripts** folder.
+The name of this script may change when SignalR is released.

 1. Open the **config.js** file inside the **js** folder, and modify the **ApiBaseUrl** property to point to **http://127.0.0.1:81/**.